StevenGuiry/WAF-AI-WebService-Container/README.md

 3. A flask application served by gunicron and nginx will start on the localhost (perfect for cloud hosting).
 4. Send any HTTP request to http://localhost/predict endpoint (http://{public-ip}/predict if hosted on a cloud environment)
 5. WAF-AI will analyse the request and return either 'good' or 'bad'.
 If bad the user should not allow that request to proceed to their web app.

+Alternatively

+1. Simply consume the WAF-AI service via API call by forwarding incoming requests to http://54.229.207.102/predict
+2. The WAF will respond within 200ms, if the response is 'bad' the user should either block the request or log it for review.